hemerajs/hemera/README.md

 #### Payload validators

-Plugins can have different payload validations.
+Registered plugins can have different payload validators.
 This feature depends on the implementation of the validator.
 In Joi and Parambulator the option `payloadValidator` will be used to check which validator your plugin used.
-E.g when you don't set the payloadValidator in the options you can change it in the corresponding plugin with:
+E.g when you don't set the payloadValidator in the options you can change it later in the corresponding plugin with:

 ```js
 hemera.setOption('payloadValidator', 'hemera-joi')